=============================================

 - It adds flavor more nicely, spices are very nicely mixed with the meat.

-- It also helps to tenderize tough meat -
+- It also helps to tenderize tough meat - by breaking down the tissues.

 Caution: